seek-oss/braid-design-system/.changeset/five-ads-warn.md

 In preparation for migrating Braid layout components to use [CSS gap], the `dividers` prop has been deprecated on `Stack` and `Tiles`.

-Consumers are incouraged to migrate now in advance of its removal in v33.
+Consumers are encouraged to migrate now in advance of its removal in v33.

 #### Migration Guide